d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

           f'{str(devices)}')
 ```

-Now, we can define the `train_with_data_aug` function to use image augmentation to train the model.
-This function obtains all available GPUs and uses Adam as the optimization algorithm for training.
-It then applies image augmentation to the training dataset, and finally calls the `train_ch13` function just defined to train and evaluate the model.
+Now we can define the `train_with_data_aug` function to train the model with image augmentation.
+This function gets all available GPUs,
+uses Adam as the optimization algorithm,
+applies image augmentation to the training dataset,
+and finally calls the `train_ch13` function just defined to train and evaluate the model.

 ```{.python .input}
 batch_size, devices, net = 256, d2l.try_all_gpus(), d2l.resnet18(10)